 Patients in all the risk groups will receive standard combination chemotherapy with the following changes:

 3. Two additional 3-day cycles of chemotherapy will be added to the Continuation block of standard therapy.
-These 2 cycles include 2 drugs, cytarabine and PEG-asparaginase, that are commonly used to treat leukemia in children and adults.
-There is evidence from previous clinical trials that adding additional chemotherapy cycles at this point in therapy may decrease the risk of relapse in IR/HR patients.
+These 2 cycles include 2 drugs, cytarabine and PeG-asparaginase, that are commonly used to treat leukemia in children and adults.

-When the safety/activity phase identifies a dose of lestaurtinib that is safe, tolerable and biologically active for the IR and HR arms, then the study will proceed to an efficacy phase for that arm.
-During the efficacy phase, IR and HR patients enrolled at any institution will be randomized (1:1 randomization) to receive chemotherapy alone, or a combination of chemotherapy and lestaurtinib (at the dose identified in the safety/activity phase).
+When the safety/activity phase identifies a dose of lestaurtinib that is safe, tolerable and biologically active for the iR and HR arms, then the study will proceed to an efficacy phase for that arm.
+During the efficacy phase, iR and HR patients enrolled at institutions in the uS and Canada will non-randomly be assigned to receive a combination of chemotherapy and lestaurtinib (at the dose identified in the safety/activity phase).

-We plan to enroll five subjects on this study locally.
-A maximum of 244 patients are anticipated to be enrolled from all participating COG sites within 5 years.
-A subject is expected to receive therapy for two years.
-We would like to continue to find out about the subject’s health after he/she completes this study.
-We plan to keep in touch with the subject and check on how he/she is doing, the status of his/her tumor and if he/she had serious medical complications, every year for 10 years after the
+We plan to enroll five subjects on this study locally. a maximum of 244 patients are anticipated to be enrolled from all participating CoG sites within 5 years. a subject is expected to receive therapy for two years.
+We would like to continue to find out about the subject's health after he/she completes this study.
+We plan to keep in touch with the subject and check on how he/she is doing, the status of his/her tumor and if he/she had serious medical complications, every year for 10 years after the last subject starts the study.